sergio-norona/statsapi/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
+- Install xampp and setup up a new mysql instance
 - Start apache and mysql services from xampp console
+- If database is not exist yet, use emptydatabasescript/mutants.sql for importing an empty database structure to mysql
+- Create a user and credentials for the new database
 - Configure your 127.0.0.0:3306 as your default mysql host at db.yaml file or your own mysql host, port and credentials.
 - Replace config.yaml with config-local-env-without-docker.yaml content